 If you are a cancer survivor would you ever look to physician-assisted suicide?
 Under what circumstances would you want physician-assisted suicide made available to you?
 If you are a cancer caregiver, under what circumstances would you want physician-assisted suicide made available to your charge?

-A downside of my job as the writer and director for PeopleBeatingCancer is that I have to read articles and studies about the good, the bad and the ugly when it comes to cancer.
+A downside of my job as a cancer survivor, blogger and director for PeopleBeatingCancer is that I have to read articles and studies about the good, the bad and the ugly when it comes to cancer.
 And there is a lot about end-stage cancer that is ugly.
 It turns out that fighting the good fight can be complicated.

 I cannot and will not speak for anyone but myself on the issue of PAS.
 At this point in my life as a cancer survivor I hope I never have to seriously consider PAS.
 But knowing what I have learned about what can happen during the final stages of cancer, I have decided that PAS should be my choice.